zachleigh/pronounce-php/README.md

 word: mountain hyphenated word: moun-tain
 ```

-Setting destination to 'file' writes the output to a file.
+Setting 'destination' to 'file' writes the output to a file.
 The default file is 'output.txt'.

 ```
 ./pronounce-php hyphenate cupcakes,headphones --destination=file